How to Handle Itchy Skin During Pregnancy?

 Impact on Pregnancy Experience

-Severe and chronic itching might divert attention away from enjoyable pregnant experiences, leading to emotions of frustration or discontent.
+Severe and chronic itching might divert attention away from enjoyable pregnancy experiences, leading to emotions of frustration or discontent.
 It may also raise worries about the baby's health, particularly if the itching is caused by a disorder such as cholestasis, which needs medical attention.

 Skin Health